Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

-In fact we are going to give an explicit construction of the connection, which is based on the action of the colored dg-operad $P$ discussed in Section 11.3 (more precisely, an extension $P^{new}$ of $P$, see below).
+In fact we are going to give an explicit construction of the connection, which is based on the action of the colored dg-operad $P$ discussed in Section \ref{generalized Deligne\rq{}s conjecture}.
+More precisely, we will consider a certain extension $P^{new}$ of $P$.
 Before presenting an explicit formula, we will make few comments.

 1. For any $\Z/2$-graded $\A$-algebra $A$ one can define canonically a $1$-parameter family of $\A$-algebras $A_{\lambda}, \lambda \in {\bf G}_m$, such that $A_{\lambda}=A$ as a $\Z/2$-graded vector space and $m_n^{A_{\lambda}}=\lambda m_n^A$.